waiminkyaw87/hospital-database-privacy/index.md

 # Hospital Database App – Privacy Policy (Draft)

-**Last updated:** February 25, 2026
+**Last updated:** April 6, 2026

-> NOTE: This is a draft generated template.
-You must review it with your own legal advisor and adapt it to your actual hospital policies, local laws (e.g., GDPR, HIPAA, or local health data rules), and infrastructure before publishing.

 ## 1. Who we are

-This application ("Hospital Database") is developed and operated by the hospital or clinic that deploys it ("we", "our").
+This application ("Hospital Database") is deployed and operated by the hospital or clinic that uses it ("we", "our").
 It is intended for use by authorized healthcare staff only and is not a consumer health app.

+This app is an independently developed hospital information system. **It is not an official app of the Ministry of Health (MOH), the Department of Public Health (DPH), or any other government agency.** Public and private hospitals may choose to use this app as part of their internal record‑keeping.

 If you are a patient, please contact your hospital directly for questions about how your data is handled.